Physics-50/Module-2/docs/week1.md

 ## Setting up the camera to take a picture of the levitated beads

-The provided cell phone camera mount, mounted to a vertical pole can be used to position your cell phone above the acoustic levitator to take pictures of the beads for analysis.
-Make sure to include a ruler in the image for calibration purposes (give some thought to the best positioning of the ruler for accurate results).
+The provided cell phone camera mount, mounted to a vertical pole, can be used to position your cell phone above the acoustic levitator to take pictures of the beads for analysis.
+Make sure to include a ruler in the image for calibration purposes and give some thought to the best positioning of the ruler for accurate results.

 ### Preliminary Data Analysis

-It is helpful to begin your exploratory analysis with a back of the envelope estimate.
+It is helpful to begin your exploratory analysis with a back-of-the-envelope estimate.
 Go ahead and make use of the measured spacing between beads to estimate the speed of sound.
 It is difficult to get a good estimate by directly measuring the distance between beads.
 Instead try the following:

 1. Take a picture of levitated beads.
-Your picture should also include a ruler for calibration.
-To minimize the effects of parallax the distance from the camera to the ruler should be as close as possible to the distance from the camera to the beads.
+Your picture should also include a ruler for calibration. <!-- To minimize the effects of parallax the distance from the camera to the ruler should be as close as possible to the distance from the camera to the beads. -->

-2. Determine the separate between beads in pixels.
+2. Determine the separation between beads in pixels.

 3. Use the ruler to determine a conversion factor from pixels to millimeters.